-The provision of Certificate Revocation Status Services under the CPS, in compliance with the relevant LuxTrust CPs is ensured by Clearstream Services under a signed contractual agreement with LuxTrust S.A. acting as CSP.
+The provision of Certificate Revocation Status Services under the CPS, in compliance with the relevant LuxTrust CPs is ensured by the external providers supporting LuxTrust activities under a signed contractual agreement with LuxTrust S.A. acting as CSP.

 1.3.5.4 Suspension Revocation Authority